IAnalyzeGenomes/CallVars/README.md

 	- Reference Genome Directory ‘UCSCWholeGenomeFasta’ containing files genome.dict, genome.fa, genome.fa.amb, genome.fa.ann, genome.fa.bwt, genome.fa.fai, genome.fa.pac, genome.fa.sa, GenomeSize.xml

-# Running Snakemake using Linux:
+# Running snakemake using Linux:
 1)	Check the working directory and FastQ files:

 In the linux terminal, change the directory to the working directory that contains all the needed files and folders for running snakemake.